11 Digital Skills You Need As A Librarian To Remain Relevant

 Also, with copyright laws now stretching to digital works, you must give credits to whom credit is due.
 In a situation where you are working in a library inside a university, this skill is very important.

 Academic staff will create educational content and will want them to be organized properly, credited to them, and paid for any royalties that might come with their work.

 This is also essential if you are not willing to pay for content that comes from the internet.
 This skill will help you identify contents you must pay for and contents that are not copyrighted.

 Librarians need to be able to manage digital resources, such as digital copies of journals, ebooks, and audiobooks.
 This can often mean managing a system that allows the borrowing or access to digital resources by library patrons.

 To stay relevant as a librarian, you must also learn how to use social media to communicate and collaborate.
 You could use stay in touch with your professional colleagues outside or inside the country.

-This is to help you know recent developments in the industry, new researches on how to grow the library and build reading habits in people that community.
+This is to help you know recent developments in the industry, new researches on how to grow the library, and build reading habits in people in that community.

 One hindrance to the development of many libraries happens to be the issue of declining reading habits in a community.